 Hillel (c.
 110 BC - AD 10) was one of the founders of the Pharisees.
 He was the grandfather of Gamaliel (died AD c.
-52), the most prominent Pharisee of Jesus’ day (Acts 5:34) who trained the apostle Paul (Acts 22:3).
+52), the most prominent Pharisee of Jesus’ day (Acts 5:34) and the Pharisee who trained the apostle Paul (Acts 22:3).

 Shammai (50 BC - AD 30) was another prominent rabbi among the Pharisees.
 Hillel and Shammai led two different parties, with Shammai being the stricter of the two.

-Shimon Bar Yochai, as we have seen, is the founder of Kabbalah and the supposed author of the Zohar.
+Shimon Bar Yochai, as we have seen, was the founder of Kabbalah and the alleged author of the Zohar.

 Sephardic Jews settled in the area of Mt.
 Meron after being expelled from Spain in 1492 and built the town of Tzfat, which is called “the City of Kabbalah.”